1 FEDERAL RESERVE

 Index averages rise as stock prices rise.
 People are buying stocks, and it a bull market.
 Jobs are plentiful.
 It is a bear market when prices go down.

 Merrill Lynch and Edward Jones are investment firms.
 Investment Consultants are aggressive.
 ICs working for banks get referrals.

 There are 2 types of bonds.
 Treasury bonds are sold by the government.
 Corporate bonds are sold by corporations.

 Annuities are sold by insurance companies.
 Michael sold me an annuity from New York Life.

 New York Life is on the Fortune 100 list.
 Its building is on Madison Avenue in New York.
 There is a gold cone on top.

 Pacific Life sells annuities.
 Its headquarters is in Newport Beach, California.
 The humpback whale is its symbol.
 December 10, 2022

 BlackRock and Franklin Templeton are asset management firms.
 They are portfolios.
 A portfolio is a collection of investments held by a person.

 The importance of money cannot be overestimated, especially for people who live in the city.
-It takes money to buy food, pay the rent & keep a truck on the road.
+We need money to buy food, pay rent & keep a truck on the road.